gadse/gadse.github.io/_posts/2022-01-14-python-and-locales.md

 Beware when working with locales!
 So this post is kinda short and maybe a bit incoherent, but today I had a facepalm moment at work that I want to preserve for a little while.

-# 🐍 Python and Locales
+## 🐍 Python, 🔀 Abstractions, and 🖥️ Operating Systems
 Back when you learned Python, you probably read that the code is platform-independent.
 You write your code, and if it works on your machine, it is expected to work on any other machine that has the same libraries installed.

 Okay, once you deal with things close to the OS, such as filesystems, signals, et cetera, then it's reasonable to expect you code to not work anymore.
 I get that.
 But when you're dealing with highly non-OS-related stuff like localization, you shouldn't need to worry, right?